onecommons/unfurl/docs/toscaref/spec-tosca_def_version.rst

 Metadata
 ========

-``metadata`` allows a declaration of a map of keynames with string values.
+``metadata`` allows a declaration of a map of key to string values or, as an Unfurl extension, any JSON type.
 It is used to associate domain-specific metadata with the Service Template.

 Example